Working with Objects

 All imported objects become Furniture type by default.
 If you imported a window, door or staircase, you should choose the appropriate type.

-The location of the origin is defined in the three dimensions by the three pairs of check boxes.
-If both check boxes in a pair are cleared, the origin will be in the middle between specified points.
+The location of the origin is defined in the three dimensions by the three pairs of switches (e.g. top and bottom).
+If both switches in a pair are cleared, the origin will be in the middle between specified points.
 For example, if Top is selected, the origin is on the top of the object's bound.
 If both Top and Bottom are deselected, the origin will be between them.
-When all of the check boxes are deselected, the origin is in the object's center.
+When all of the options are deselected, the origin is in the object's center.

 The default origin of library objects depends on the object.
 Furniture usually has the origin in the center of the bottom.
 The origin of wall pictures can be the center of the back surface.
 Ceiling lamps have it in the center of the top.